 Integrate.io

-Integrate.io's Data Observability platform provides comprehensive visibility into the health of your systems and data.
+Integrate.io's Data Observability Tool provides comprehensive visibility into the health of your systems and data.
 With its intuitive email alert system, your team will be instantly notified when a metric goes out of range, allowing you to quickly act and resolve the issue.
 This is particularly beneficial for DataOps teams, as they can quickly detect any upstream data issues and notify the responsible team to investigate and fix the problem.

 You can get started with Integrate.io's Data Observability platform in no time.
 It's the only tool on the market that offers 3 alerts for free, making it the most cost-effective way to get started with data observability.